Skip to main content

 • faulty, damaged or badly installed heating appliances

-• heating appliances not maintained, serviced or used properly
+• heating appliances that are not maintained, serviced or used properly

 • blocked chimneys or flues